up1/workshop-ai-with-technical-team/workshop/user_story.md

 * Feature 1 :: customer login to e-commerce website with username and password
 * Feature 2 :: refund for customer who are note satisfied with a product that they purchased on website

-* please generate more user stories for this feature
+* please, generate more user stories for this feature
-* please generate more acceptance criterias for this feature
+* please, generate more acceptance criterias for this feature
+* please, add data examples eg. input and expected result in each acceptance criteria in table format